wazo-platform/wazo-js-sdk/README.md

 participant.on(participant.ON_STOP_TALKING, () => {});
 ```

-Triggered when the participant stop talking.
+Triggered when the participant stops talking.

 ```js
 participant.on(participant.ON_DISCONNECT, () => {});